 Paralyzed ALS patient operates speech computer with her mind

 In the UMC Utrecht a brain implant has been placed in a patient enabling her to operate a speech computer with her mind.
 The researchers and the patient worked intensively to get the settings right.
-She can now communicate at home with her family and caregivers via the implant.
-That a patient can use this technique at home is unique in the world.
-This research was published in the New England Journal of Medicine.
+She communicated at home with her family and caregivers via the implant.
 Because she suffers from ALS disease, the patient is no longer able to move and speak.
 Doctors placed electrodes in her brain, and the electrodes pick up brain activity.
 This enables her to wirelessly control a speech computer that she now uses at home.
+That a patient used this technique at home is unique in the world.
+This research was published in the New England Journal of Medicine.
+This study has led to the development of mutliple other studies on home-use implanted BCIs.

 (Voor de Nederlandse versie van dit bericht ga naar neuroprothese.nl)